CONSTITUTION

 Section 6.
 Eschatology

-The CCC organization itself affirms premillennialism, dispensationalism, and conditionalism as the proper understandings of the Parousia and the final fate of the unsaved based on a thorough historical-grammatical exegesis of the Bible and early church history.
-In contrast to essential Christian beliefs, no early Christian creeds specified how the early church understood these doctrines and for that reason the CCC allows for different eschatological scriptural interpretations while encouraging all members and churches to apply a historical-grammatical hermeneutic when studying the Scriptures.
-In regards to the final fate of the unsaved, both conditionalism and eternal torment views of Scripture are acceptable, but universal reconciliation is rejected.
+The CCC organization itself affirms premillennialism, dispensationalism, and conditionalism as the proper doctrines of the Parousia, eschaton, and the final fate of the unsaved based on a thorough historical-grammatical exegesis of the Bible and analysis of early church teaching.
+In contrast to essential Christian beliefs, no early Christian creeds systematically described how the early church understood these doctrines, and for that reason the CCC allows for different eschatological interpretations while encouraging all members and churches to apply a historical-grammatical hermeneutic when studying the Scriptures.
+However, a future, physical return of Christ, bodily resurrection of the dead, general judgment, and new creation are fundamental components of biblical eschatology and views to the contrary are to be soundly rejected.

 Section 7.
 The Bible